-- a) QFIs are allowed to hedge the currency risk on account of their permissible investments with the AD Category-I bank with whom they are maintaining the Rupee Account opened for the purpose of investment. - b) The eligibility for cover may be determined on the basis of the declaration of the QFI with periodic review undertaken by the AD Category I bank based on the investment value as provided / certified by QDP of the QFI at least at quarterly intervals, on the basis of market price movements, fresh inflows, amounts repatriated and other relevant parameters to ensure that the forward cover outstanding is supported by underlying exposures. - c) If a hedge becomes naked in part or in full owing to contraction of the market value of the portfolio, for reasons other than sale of securities, the hedge may be allowed to continue till the original maturity, if so desired. - d) Forward contracts booked by QFIs, once cancelled, can be rebooked up to the extent of 10 per cent of the value of the contracts cancelled.
-The forward contracts booked may, however, be rolled over on or before maturity.
+- a) QFIs are allowed to hedge the currency risk on account of their permissible investments with the AD Category-I bank with whom they are maintaining the Rupee Account opened for the purpose of investment. - b) The eligibility for cover may be determined on the basis of the declaration of the QFI with periodic review undertaken by the AD Category I bank based on the investment value as provided / certified by QDP of the QFI at least at quarterly intervals, on the basis of market price movements, fresh inflows, amounts repatriated and other relevant parameters to ensure that the forward cover outstanding is supported by underlying exposures. - c) If a hedge becomes naked in part or in full owing to contraction of the market value of the portfolio, for reasons other than sale of securities, the hedge may be allowed to continue till the original maturity, if so desired.

-- e) The cost of hedge should be met out of repatriable funds and /or inward remittance through normal banking channel. - f) All outward remittances incidental to the hedge are net of applicable taxes. - g) For IPO related transient capital flows - i.
+- d) The contracts, once cancelled cannot be rebooked The forward contracts may, however, be rolled over on or before maturity. - e) The cost of hedge should be met out of repatriable funds and /or inward remittance through normal banking channel. - f) All outward remittances incidental to the hedge are net of applicable taxes. - g) For IPO related transient capital flows - i.
 QFIs can undertake foreign currency- rupee swaps only for hedging the flows relating to the IPO under the ASBA mechanism. - ii.
 The amount of the swap should not exceed the amount proposed to be invested in the IPO. - iii.
 The tenor of the swap should not exceed 30 days. - iv.
 The contracts, once cancelled, cannot be rebooked.
 Rollovers under this scheme will also not be permitted.